techfixpros/PDDuino/README.md

 Exit BASIC and run TS-DOS.BA from the main menu.
 You can delete the TMP.DO file.

 ## Notes
+### Ultimate ROM II TS-DOS loader
 If you plan on using Ultimate Rom II, it has a "TS-DOS" feature which works by loading TS-DOS into ram on the fly, from a file on disk.
 The file must be named DOS100.CO, and be in the root directory of the media.
 This file can be downloaded from <http://www.club100.org/nads/dos100.co>.

+### "Model T" serial port control lines
+At power-on the Model 100 rs232 port sets all data & control pins to -5v.
+On RUN "COM:98N1E", pins 4 and 20 go to +5v.

 ## To-Do
 * Document the various Arduino IDE setup and config quirks needed for each board.